22 awesome and easy fall sensory activities that are perfect for toddlers, preschoolers, and kids!

-I have said many times before that sensory play is more than just a texture bin, although those are great, too.
+I have said many times before that sensory play is more than just a sensory bin, although those are great, too.
 Kids are able to take in sounds, smells, sights, and even movement as forms of sensory input.
-Today, I have 22 wonderful fall sensory play ideas, many from around the blogosphere.
+In this post, I have 22 wonderful fall sensory activities, many from around the blogosphere.
 Plenty to keep you busy this month!
 I will highlight some of the not-so-obvious sensory input your kiddos will be getting with these activities along the way.
-Here’s to a sensory-filled October!
+Here’s to a sensory-filled October and November!

-1. To start our list off, I am going to share the ultimate tactile experience – Pumpkin Guts!
+1. To start our list of fall sensory activities off I’m going to share the ultimate tactile experience – Pumpkin Guts!
 The boys helped take the seeds and pulp out of a small pumpkin that we roasted them.
 They got to touch, smell, and see the different textures of the pumpkin.
 And, they got to taste and smell those crunchy pumpkin seeds.
 Loads of sensory!

 10. Blindfold the kiddies and have them reach them into Guess Bags filled with fall finds, like The Pleasantest Thing did.
 Wonderful for developing tactile discrimination.
 Love this one!

-11. Use black beans and Halloween inspired toys to make a go to sensory bin like H is for Homeschooling.
+11. Use black beans and Halloween inspired toys to make a go to sensory bin.
 You will get a lot of use out of this bin throughout the month and more!

 14. Explore Fall Seeds with tweezers, magnify glasses, and petri dishes from Teach Preschool.